MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Use this cmdlet to remove a phased deployment for software updates.

 ### [Remove-CMSoftwareUpdatePoint](Remove-CMSoftwareUpdatePoint.md)
-Removes a software update point site system role from Configuration Manager.
+Remove a software update point.

 ### [Remove-CMStateMigrationPoint](Remove-CMStateMigrationPoint.md)
 Removes a state migration point from a Configuration Manager site.